MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

 2. Use the **Next** button to move forward until you reach a question.

-3. Right-click a configured response, and then in the context menu, select **Destination**.
-If you're using a keyboard, tab to a response, and then press Enter to go to that response destination.
+3. Select the circular button for a configured response.
+If you're using a keyboard, tab to a response, tab to the circular button, and then press Enter to go to that response destination.

     ![Destination command when testing flow](media/branching-test-flow.PNG "Destination command when testing flow")